skip to Main Content

 national black dog pin

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

 This Post Has 2 Comments